StandWithUs: Reception

-SWU has been described as a leading pro-Israel advocacy group, as "one of the world's prominent Israel-advocacy groups", and as a leading and effective force on American campuses, with a presence "difficult to ignore".
+SWU has been described as "one of the world's prominent Israel-advocacy groups", and as a leading and effective force on American campuses, with a presence "difficult to ignore".
 Judy Maltz of Haaretz has noted that "of all the pro-Israel forces active on U.S. college campuses today, none has poured as much energy, resources and sheer audacity into the battle for the hearts and minds of young Americans as StandWithUs".
 The organization is said to hold "significant sway both in Congress and among the American public".

 SWU has a large social media presence and is widely reposted by pro-Israel accounts.
 It has been praised for "fighting for the legal rights of pro-Israel students and arming them with facts to defend themselves from anti-Semitism while remaining true to their liberal values while still defending the US-Israel relationship".

 Steven M. Cohen, professor of Jewish social policy at Hebrew Union College, has expressed his concern over the negative impact of SWU's attitude on Israel.
 He believes that by adhering to a stance that unquestioningly supports everything Israel says, the organization risks impeding Israel's ability to benefit from constructive input and discouraging engagement from Jewish Americans in discussions related to Israel.
 Cohen emphasizes the importance of having vocal Zionists from diverse ideological backgrounds, including those on the far left, as well as right-wing groups such as the Hilltop Youth, in order to succeed in the public relations battle.
 David Biale has stated that a paternalistic approach worsens the situation as it prevents students from learning to stand up for themselves and makes them feel as if they are being manipulated.

 According to an October 2009 investigation by Inter Press Service, SWU has received funds from a "web of funders who support organisations that have been accused of anti-Muslim propaganda and encouraging a militant Israeli and U.S. foreign policy in the Middle East."